-- 3.7 The chief executive officer through an appropriate administrative structure effectively manages the institution so as to fulfill its purposes and objectives and establishes the means to assess the effectiveness of the institution.
+- 3.8 The chief executive officer through an appropriate administrative structure effectively manages the institution so as to fulfill its purposes and objectives and establishes the means to assess the effectiveness of the institution.
 The chief executive officer manages and allocates resources in keeping with institutional purpose and objectives and assesses the effectiveness of the institution.
-In accordance with established institutional mechanisms and procedures, the chief executive officer and the administration consult with faculty, students, other administrators and staff, and are appropriately responsive to their concerns, needs, and initiatives. - 3.8 The institution's academic leadership is directly responsible to the chief executive officer, and in concert with the faculty is responsible for the quality of the academic program.
+The chief executive officer assures that the institution employs staff sufficient in role, number, and qualifications appropriate to the institution's mission, size, and scope. - 3.9 In accordance with established institutional mechanisms and procedures, the chief executive officer and the administration consult with faculty, students, other administrators and staff, and are appropriately responsive to their concerns, needs, and initiatives.
+The institution's internal governance provides for the appropriate participation of its constituencies, promotes communications, and effectively advances the quality of the institution. - 3.10 The institution's chief academic officer is directly responsible to the chief executive officer, and in concert with the faculty and other academic administrators is responsible for the quality of the academic program.
 The institution's organization and governance structure assure the integrity and quality of academic programming however and wherever offered.
-Off-campus, continuing education, distance education, international, evening, and week-end programs are clearly integrated and incorporated into the policy formation, and academic oversight, and evaluation system of the institution. - 3.9 In multi-campus systems organized under a single governing board, the division of responsibility and authority between the system office and the institution is clear.
-Where system and campus boards share governance responsibilities or dimensions of authority, system policies and procedures are clearly defined and equitably administered. - 3.10 Faculty exercise an important role in assuring the academic integrity of the institution's educational programs.
-Faculty have a substantive voice in matters of educational programs, faculty personnel, and other aspects of institutional policy that relate to their areas of responsibility and expertise. - 3.11 The system of governance makes provisions for consideration of student views and judgments in those matters in which students have a direct and reasonable interest.
+Off-campus, continuing education, distance education, correspondence education, international, evening, and week-end programs are clearly integrated and incorporated into the policy formation, and academic oversight, and evaluation system of the institution. - 3.11 In multi-campus systems organized under a single governing board, the division of responsibility and authority between the system office and the institution is clear.
+Where system and campus boards share governance responsibilities or dimensions of authority, system policies and procedures are clearly defined and equitably administered. - 3.12 Faculty exercise an important role in assuring the academic integrity of the institution's educational programs.
+Faculty have a substantive voice in matters of educational programs, faculty personnel, and other aspects of institutional policy that relate to their areas of responsibility and expertise. - 3.13 The system of governance makes provisions for consideration of student views and judgments in those matters in which students have a direct and reasonable interest. - 3.14 Through its system of board and internal governance, the institution ensures the appropriate consideration of relevant perspectives; decision-making aligned with expertise and responsibility; and timely action on institutional plans, policies, curricular change, and other key considerations.

-3.12 The effectiveness of the institution's organizational structure and system of governance is improved through periodic and systematic review.
+3.15 The effectiveness of the institution's organizational structure and system of governance is improved through periodic and systematic review.